-We also stress the importance of system-wide strategic planning, implementation and reporting in order to ensure coherent and integrated implementation of the new Agenda by the UN development system.
-The relevant governing bodies should take action to review such implementation and to report on progress and obstacles.
-This reporting should be included in the SDG Progress Report.
-We welcome the ongoing ECOSOC Dialogues on the longer term positioning of the UN development system and look forward to taking action on these issues.
+We also stress the importance of system-wide strategic planning, implementation and reporting in order to ensure coherent and integrated support to implementation of the new Agenda by the UN development system.
+The relevant governing bodies should take action to review such support to implementation and to report on progress and obstacles.
+We welcome the ongoing ECOSOC Dialogues on the longer term positioning of the UN development system and look forward to taking action on these issues, as appropriate.

 The HLPF will support participation in follow-up and review processes by the major groups and other relevant stakeholders in line with Resolution 67/290.
 We call on these actors to report on their contribution to the implementation of the Agenda.

-We request the Secretary General to prepare a report, for consideration by the 2016 meeting of the HLPF, which outlines critical milestones towards coherent and efficient follow-up and review at the global level.
-This report should include a proposal on the organizational arrangements for state-led reviews at the HLPF under the auspices of ECOSOC, including recommendations on a voluntary common reporting format.
-It should clarify institutional responsibilities and provide guidance on annual themes and on a sequence of thematic reviews for the HLPF.
+We request the Secretary General, in consultation with Member States, to prepare a report, for consideration at the 70th session of the General Assembly in preparation for the 2016 meeting of the HLPF, which outlines critical milestones towards coherent efficient, and inclusive follow-up and review at the global level.
+This report should include a proposal on the organizational arrangements for state-led reviews at the HLPF under the auspices of ECOSOC, including recommendations on voluntary common reporting guidelines.
+It should clarify institutional responsibilities and provide guidance on annual themes, on a sequence of thematic reviews, and on options for periodic reviews for the HLPF.

-To ensure the full realization of the Agenda, we call on the General Assembly, ECOSOC and their subsidiary bodies, as well as on the specialized agencies to take all necessary measures for the effective, comprehensive and timely implementation, follow-up and review of the Agenda.

 We reaffirm our unwavering commitment to achieving this Agenda and utilising it to the full to transform our world for the better by 2030.

-Annex 1: Proposed Target revisions

-Targets 1 to 11: X’s, numerical values, specificity

-GOAL 1.
-End poverty in all its forms everywhere